Apply the Preservation Process Successfully

 For the long-term protection of a historic resource, operational guidelines should be developed for not only tenants, but also for the building staff.
 These guidelines should provide:

-E. Occupancy Stage
+E. Occupancy Stage and Operational Guidelines

-Modify Leasing Agreements and Provisions
+Establish Leasing Agreements

 Tenants must know what they can and cannot do prior to leasing.
 This type of information may be included in leasing documents and through the development of tenant guidelines.